raunak-kumar0210/JAVA-DSA/README.md

 - Backtracking: N-Queens problem, Sudoku Solver.
 - Divide and Conquer: Efficient strategies like Merge Sort and Quick Sort.

-Instead of just reading about algorithms, why not implement them from scratch?
-This repository encourages hands-on coding to solidify your grasp of DSA topics.
 ## 🌟 Features

 Instead of just reading about algorithms, why not implement them from scratch?
 This repository encourages hands-on coding to solidify your grasp of DSA topics.From simple array manipulations to advanced graph algorithms, this repository covers a wide spectrum of problems.
 Every algorithm is implemented keeping real-world application and interview questions in mind.